-The centrality of gender mainstreaming as a development strategy was acknowledged right from the creation of SADC as articulated in the Declaration and Treaty of SADC of 1992 and as revised in 2004.
+The centrality of gender mainstreaming as a development strategy was acknowledged right from the creation of SADC as articulated in the Declaration and Treaty of SADC of 1992 and its amendments.
 The undertaking to respect the principles of human rights, democracy and the rule of law as well as equity, balance and mutual benefit is explicit in Article 4.
-A critical step was undertaken to specifically address issues of gender inequality in 1996 through the establishment of the Gender Unit, and further by SADC Heads of State and Governments adopting the SADC Declaration on Gender and Development and its Addendum on the Prevention and Eradication of Violence Against Women and Children In 1997 and 1998 respectively.
-SADC has committed “to place gender firmly on the agenda of the SADC Programme of Action and Community Building Initiative.
-In 1997, the SADC Council of Ministers adopted the SADC Gender Policy.
-Ministers Responsible for Gender and Women’s Affairs also adopted the SADC Gender Mainstreaming Toolkit (2009) and the SADC Gender Workplace Policy.
+A critical step was undertaken to specifically address issues of gender inequality in 1996 through the establishment of the Gender Unit.
+The SADC Heads of State and Governments further adopted the SADC Declaration on Gender and Development in 1997 and its Addendum on the Prevention and Eradication of Violence Against Women and Children in 1998.
+SADC has committed to place gender firmly on the agenda of the SADC Programme of Action and Community Building Initiative.
+In 1997, the SADC Council of Ministers adopted the SADC Gender Policy and in 2009 the Ministers Responsible for Gender and Women’s Affairs also adopted the SADC Gender Workplace Policy.

-- put in place the necessary institutional mechanisms, operational guidelines and to promote a culture that will facilitate gender mainstreaming in the Secretariat;
+- Put in place the necessary institutional mechanisms, operational guidelines and to promote a culture that will facilitate gender mainstreaming in the SADC Secretariat;

 The SADC Gender Unit was established in June 1996 following the decision by SADC Heads of States or Government to establish a coordinating mechanism for gender equality and women’s empowerment at regional level.
-The Unit was also required to coordinate initiatives to mainstream gender perspectives and concerns in their policies, plans and programmes of community building.
-In view of this , the Gender Unit facilitates gender mainstreaming in all SADC institutions through the following activities:
+The Unit was also established to coordinate initiatives to mainstream gender perspectives and concerns in regional policies, plans and programmes of SADC.
+In view of this, the Gender Unit facilitates gender mainstreaming in all SADC institutions through the following activities:

 - Working to support all the structures and institutions to mainstream gender in their policies, programmes and activities;